systemd/mkosi/mkosi/resources/mkosi.md

 `KernelCommandLine=`, `--kernel-command-line=`
 :   Use the specified kernel command line when building images.

+    If the value of this setting contains the literals `root=PARTUUID` or `mount.usr=PARTUUID`, these are replaced with the partition UUID of the root or usr partition respectively.
+For example, `root=PARTUUID` would be replaced with
+    `root=PARTUUID=58c7d0b2-d224-4834-a16f-e036322e88f7` where
+    `58c7d0b2-d224-4834-a16f-e036322e88f7` is the partition UUID of the root partition.

 `KernelModulesInclude=`, `--kernel-modules-include=`
 :   Takes a list of regex patterns that specify kernel modules to include in the image.
 Patterns should be
     relative to the `/usr/lib/modules/<kver>/kernel` directory. mkosi checks for a match anywhere in the module